 Other roads may be closed and returned to a natural state.
 There are 5,976 miles of decommissioned roads no longer in the system.
-Unauthorized roads, mostly created by users, are not within the Forest Service system and are closed to motorized use.
+Unauthorized roads, mostly created by users, are not within they Forest Service system and are closed to motorized use.
 The Forest Service estimates there are 6,191 miles of unauthorized roads in Montana.

-In total over the years Since the mid-1990s, about 21,951 miles of Forest Service road on land managed by the Forest Service have been closed to motorized use.
+In total over the years about 21,951 miles of Forest Service road on land managed by the Forest Service have been closed to motorized use.